Madison College Student Emergency Funding

 We know not every student is able to complete the FAFSA application.
-While HEERF II funds don’t allow you to receive a COVID Impact Grant, we may be able to help you through our Private Student Emergency Fund.
+While HEERF II funds don’t allow you to receive a COVID Impact Grant unless you are a U.S. Citizen or eligible non-citizen, we may be able to help you through our Private Student Emergency Fund.

 This limited emergency fund resource provides assistance for emergency related expenses up to $500.00 with supporting documentation.
 Complete the Madison College Private Student Emergency Fund application for consideration.